dom-wuest/FluidSim2D/README.md

 ## Technical report

 An important goal of this project is to learn the skills necessary to write high-performance GPU code.
-To achive this the simulation is implemented using the Vulkan.
-The naive implementation was analyzed thouroughly using [Nvidia Nsigh Graphics](https://developer.nvidia.com/nsight-graphics).
-Slow shaders and bottlenecks whithin the shaders were identified and the main performance limiters were optimized to improve overall performance:
+To achieve this the simulation is implemented using the Vulkan.
+The naive implementation was analyzed thoroughly using [Nvidia Nsigh Graphics](https://developer.nvidia.com/nsight-graphics).
+Slow shaders and bottlenecks within the shaders were identified and the main performance limiters were optimized to improve overall performance:

 ![Analysis using Nsigh Graphics](./images/nsight-optimized.png)

 For details about the implementation and optimization of the simulation take a look at the [technical report](./docs/TechnicalReport.pdf) or the [slides](./docs/PresentationSlides.pdf).
 These contain information about the underlying physics of fluids and a description of the simulation steps that were implemented.
-In the technical report there is a section about performance analysis and optimization on the GPU.
+In the technical report, there is a section about performance analysis and optimization on the GPU.
 For this project dependent texture reads (DTRs) were removed, the workgroup size was optimized and ghost zoning was implemented to make use of shared memory (left).
 The improvements were analyzed and compared to the naive implementation (right).

 ![ghost zoning and performance gain](./images/optimization.png)